Welcome to today's edition of the Rush 24-7 podcast.

 At least those taxpayers who still have a job.

-The Supreme Court's ruling was a major victory for the Republican governor Scott Walker, who said the law was needed to help address the state's $3.6 billion budget shortfall.
+The Supreme Court's ruling was a major victory for the Republican Governor Scott Walker, who said the law was needed to help address the state's $3.6 billion budget shortfall.

 The legal battle, however, was not over.

-A coalition of unions filed a federal lawsuit Wednesday arguing the law violated the U.S. Constitution.
+A coalition of unions filed a federal lawsuit Wednesday, arguing the law violated the U.S. Constitution.

-But poor people is not being portrayed.
+So they agree that, but poor people are not being portrayed.

 It's a sad thing.

-What it's a pay cut.
+What a pay cut.

 An 8% pay cut.